rajdeep/proton/README.md

 The power of `EditorView` to host rich content is made possible by the use of `Attachment` which allows hosting any `UIView` in the `EditorView`.
 This is further enhanced by use of `TextProcessor` and `EditorCommand` to add interactive behavior to the editing experience.

-Let's take an example of a `TextPanel` and see how that can be created in the `EditorView`.
-Following are the key requirements for a `TextPanel`:
+Let's take an example of a `Panel` and see how that can be created in the `EditorView`.
+Following are the key requirements for a `Panel`:

 1. A text block that is indented and has a custom UI besides the `Editor`.
 2. Change height based on the content being typed.